jamesmoriarty/jamesmoriarty.github.io/content/post/docker-and-dlna.md

 ## Example

-This workload is a port of my Kubrenetes to `docker-compose.yml` utilizing the [macvlan](https://dockerlabs.collabnix.com/intermediate/macvlan.html) network driver that previously used `host` driver.
+This workload is a port of my Kubernetes to `docker-compose.yml` utilizing the [macvlan](https://dockerlabs.collabnix.com/intermediate/macvlan.html) network driver that previously used `host` driver.

 ```
 version: "3.3"